Review 400: La La Land

 Meanwhile, Mia is in a position where she doesn't seem to be doing anything substantial to stand out.
 Instead, she just exists.

-Watching this film I was reminded somewhat of Damien Chazelle's Whiplash which at first may seem like an odd comparison but narratively they're both similar as they're about following your dreams.
+Watching this film I was reminded somewhat of Damien Chazelle's last film, Whiplash which at first may seem like an odd comparison but narratively they're both similar as they're about following your dreams.
 Both Mia and Sebastian want different things in the entertainment industry, Mia is an aspiring actress and Sebastian is a passionate but struggling Jazz musician but because of their related interests and due to the fact that they're both aspiring in their respective fields they bond with each other and share in each others passions and support each however when they're relationship is unfortunately what gets in the way of pursuing their passions and prevents them from fulfilling their dreams.
 We believe their relationship because Chazelle takes the time to develop their romance and at no point does it feel rushed or contrived and as a result we care about these two aspiring entertainers and want they're them to make their dreams come true but at the same time we want their relationship to work out in the end.

 The acting is tremendous, Emma Stone and Ryan Gosling are fabulous in their roles.

 Mia and Sebastian are stuck with what they have.
 But they also dream.
+Despite the films old fashioned sensibilities, they don't feel old fashioned, they feel modern, like people we know with their own hopes, ambitions and

 Their lives are dominated by thinking about and hoping that their dreams will come true.
 Yet they don't really do much to make their dreams reality.
 Mia goes to as many auditions as humanly possible but she's just one of the many faceless in a sea of aspiring actresses.